innovation-growth-lab/dsit-impact/conf/README.md

 ## Base configuration

 The `base` folder is for shared configuration, such as non-sensitive and project-related configuration that may be shared across team members.
 Note that **credentials** are ignored by git, in practice users will need to create a `credentials.yml` file in `base` folder to include sensitive information, such as AWS S3 credentials.

+## Findings
+- There are many repeated publication outcomes, often with different IDs.
+-